 Forvo: I love Forvo.
 Basically if there’s ever a word or expression that you’ve seen written but don’t know how to pronounce, you can search for it here (or request it) and hear a native speaker pronounce it for you.

 Rocket Languages: The Rocket series is a very comprehensive dialogue-rich course available in lots of different languages.
 The audio and subject content is outstanding.
-Select a language from the list:

 Yabla: This is another excellent site for using video where you can control the speed of playback and select words from the subtitles for definitions.
 Available in: Spanish, French, Italian, Chinese, German and English.
 I wrote a review of Yabla recently.